Augusta Chapter 7 Bankruptcy Lawyer

 Nobody thinks they are ever going to have to file for bankruptcy.
 Isn't bankruptcy what happens to people who have absolutely nothing left?
 Doesn't bankruptcy ruin your credit forever?
 These are false beliefs that, unfortunately, many people think are true.

 In reality, filing for bankruptcy can be life-changing in the best way possible!
-If you're struggling to keep your head above water, bankruptcy can be your chance for a brand new beginning—and our Augusta Chapter 7 bankruptcy lawyers can help you through.
+If you're struggling to keep your head above water, bankruptcy can be your chance for a brand new beginning—and our Augusta Chapter 7 bankruptcy lawyers at the Law Firm of Seymour and Associates, P.C. can help you through.

 Contact us at (706) 872-7117 to schedule a free case review.
 Find out if Chapter 7 bankruptcy is the right solution for you and your family.

 Filing Chapter 7 in Georgia – What Are the Benefits?

 If you have accumulated a large amount of debt that you are unable to repay and the harassing calls from debt collectors will not stop, then you could be a good candidate for Chapter 7 bankruptcy.

 Augusta residents who file for Chapter 7 bankruptcy typically do not have jobs or a reliable source of income.
 The bills keep coming and they simply do not have the ability to pay them.